gbdev/pandocs/src/Interrupts.md

 The IME flag is used to disable all interrupts, overriding any enabled bits in the IE register.
-It isn't possible to access the IME flag by using a I/O address.
+It isn't possible to access the IME flag by using an I/O address.
 IME can be modified by the following instructions/events only:

 ```